pingcap/tidb-operator/en/backup-to-pv-using-br.md

     kubectl apply -f backup-rbac.yaml -n test1
     ```

-2. Create the `gcs-secret` secret which stores the credential used to access GCS:

-    {{< copyable "shell-regular" >}}

-    ```shell
-    kubectl create secret generic gcs-secret --from-file=credentials=./google-credentials.json -n test1
-    ```

-    The `google-credentials.json` file stores the service account key that you download from the GCP console.
-Refer to [GCP Documentation](https://cloud.google.com/docs/authentication/getting-started) for details.

-3. Create the `backup-demo1-tidb-secret` secret which stores the root account and password needed to access the TiDB cluster:
+2. Create the `backup-demo1-tidb-secret` secret which stores the root account and password needed to access the TiDB cluster:

     {{< copyable "shell-regular" >}}